bornlogic/backend-workplace_webhook/README.md

 # WIW - Workplace Integration Webhooks

 Server for integration of [Workplace](https://www.workplace.com/) with Webhooks

+This receives payloads from mapped webhook and convert it in a message to the givened workplace group.

 ## Setup